lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :sonarcloud-project-organization: SonarCloud project organization.
     :sonarcloud-api-token: SonarCloud API Token.
     :sonarcloud-java-version: Version of Java to run the Sonar scan. (default: openjdk11)
+    :sonarcloud-qualitygate-wait: SonarCloud flag that forces the analysis step to wait for the quality gate result. (default: "false")

 lf-maven-build
 --------------